-As mentioned above, construction-related costs are an area of potential concern with the magnitude of the construction/capital improvement related expenses and also if debt financing is used.
-The following shows the PPI year-over-year percent change for construction of new school buildings and nonresidential building maintenance and repair.
+As mentioned above, construction related costs are an area of potential concern with the magnitude of the construction/capital improvement related expenses and also if debt financing is used.
+The following shows the PPI year over year percent change for the construction of new school buildings and nonresidential building maintenance and repair.

 As with PPI and CPI overall, construction cost prices have seen some recent flattening.
-Even with this flattening, the August preliminary PPI for new school building construction is 19.5% higher as compared to a year prior.
+Even with this flattening, the September preliminary PPI for new school building construction is 19.8% higher as compared to a year prior.
 While moderating compared to growth seen in the beginning of 2022, price increases remain at some of the highest levels since prior to the great recession of 2008.
-For nonresidential building maintenance and repair, PPI has not seen the same level of increases as new school construction and has seen a decrease in the preliminary year-over-year percent change numbers for August 2022.
-However, prices still remain high, with the figure for August 2022 being 10.7% higher than August 2021.
+For nonresidential building maintenance and repair, PPI has not seen the same level of increases as new school construction.
+Beginning in June 2022, these figures have also seen decreases in the year over year percent change.
+However, prices still remain high, with the preliminary figure for September 2022 being 11% higher than August 2021.

-Broader pandemic and economic-related pressures are also impacting school districts’ largest operating expenses – salary and wages for staff.
-With the shift in the post-pandemic labor force, school districts are finding themselves in increased competition for prospective employees across all staff needs.
+Broader pandemic and economic related pressures are also impacting school districts’ largest operating expenses – salary and wages for staff.
+With the shift in the post-pandemic labor force, school districts are finding themselves in increased competition for prospective employees across all needed areas of staff.
 Competition seemingly continues to increase between neighboring school districts to offer competitive compensation packages to attract and retain the most highly qualified staff.
-This is further compounded by districts competing more than ever before with the private sector for applicants and the ability of private sector companies to generally be more flexible in offering higher compensation.
+This is further compounded by districts needing to compete more than ever before with the private sector for applicants and the ability of private sector companies to generally be more flexible in being able to offer higher/better compensation.

 Competition for qualified applicants is just part of the pressure.
 Districts also face pressure related to demand or likely demand for wage increases from current staff to offset the pressures of inflation that their employees are facing as a part of their personal budgets in their day-to-day life.
 This could be further compounded if any wage increases were offered during the height of the pandemic and if those increases were one-time or recurring and how those increases may have been paid for.

-Key considerations for districts facing the need to increase salary and wages include:
+Key considerations for districts in facing the need to increase salary and wages include: